epfl-ada/ada-2024-project-dondata2025/docs/index.md

 # Birth of a new name
 Some films have such a cultural impact that they leave a lasting impression on the audience with their characters and make them remember their name, even when they don't even exist.
 These events lead to the creation of a new name.
 Ever heard of children named [Anakin](https://en.wikipedia.org/wiki/Anakin_(given_name)) or [Neo](https://en.wikipedia.org/wiki/Neo_(The_Matrix)) ?

 These names did not exist and were invented by the scriptwriters.
-They left such an impact on popular culture that people started naming their child like their favorite character !
+They left a mark on popular culture, and people started naming their child like their favorite character !

 <img src="assets/img/neo_graph.png">